 The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

 This Guide is for information purposes only.
-For specific information regarding application requirements, refer to the "How to Apply" section of the selected funding opportunity.
+For specific information regarding application requirements, refer to the “Eligibility” and "How to Apply" sections of the selected funding opportunity.

 The CIHR HIV/AIDS Community-Based Research (CBR) Program recognizes the important role community-based organizations play in developing and conducting research and in ensuring that research results are applied to help the people at risk of or living with HIV infection and AIDS.
 The CBR program funds research carried out by, and in partnership with, community-based organizations, non-governmental organizations and academic institutions to develop the knowledge they need to carry out their work in the most effective manner and to create research expertise within these organizations.

 In this guide, you will find information on developing and submitting an application for funding, as well as on the review and funding processes.

 If you still have questions after reading this guide, there is a list of useful links and contacts at the end of this guide.